libtcod/python-tcod/docs/tutorial/part-01.rst

 Events are checked by iterating over all pending events with :any:`tcod.event.wait`.
 Use the code :python:`for event in tcod.event.wait():` to begin handing events.

+In the event loop start with the line :python:`print(event)` so that all events can be viewed from the program output.
-Test if an event is for closing the window with :python:`if isinstance(event, tcod.event.Quit):`.
+Then test if an event is for closing the window with :python:`if isinstance(event, tcod.event.Quit):`.
-If this is True then you should exit the function with :python:`raise SystemExit`.
+If this is True then you should exit the function with :python:`raise SystemExit()`. [#why_raise]_

 .. code-block:: python
-    :emphasize-lines: 2,3,11-18
+    :emphasize-lines: 2,3,11-19

     ...
     import tcod.console